DHTMLX/docs-diagram/docs/api/cell_manager/beforecellsvalidation_event.md

 ### Description

-@short: fires before cells of the swimlane are validated
+@short: Fires before cells of the swimlane are validated

 ### Usage